Carl Enckell: Engineering career

-Beginning of political career
+Early diplomatic career

-Enckell became involved in local politics during 1911–1914 in Helsinki City Council.
 In 1917 he was appointed Finnish Minister–Secretary of State to Saint Petersburg.
-Following the Bolshevik Revolution, the Finnish senate declared itself the highest authority in Finland.
-As a representative of the Senate, Enckell worked hard to persuade foreign governments and the Bolshevik leadership to support the Finnish pursuit of independence.
+In this capacity he dissolved parliament in the summer of 1917, when Finland had unilaterally adopted the so-called Power Act.
+Following the Bolshevik Revolution, the Finnish senate declared itself the highest authority in Finland, and Enckell worked to persuade foreign governments and the Bolshevik leadership to support the Finnish pursuit of independence.
 On 6 December 1917 the senate declared Finland a sovereign country.
-A Finnish delegation, which comprised Enckell, Gustaf Idman and Regent of Finland Pehr Evind Svinhufvud, visited the Bolshevik government.
-Secretary General of the Council of People's Commissars Vladimir Bonch-Bruyevich announced to the Finnish delegation that the Council recognised the Finnish independence; the confirmation by the central committee followed four days later.
-After this followed the recognitions of France, Germany and the Scandinavian countries.
+On 31 December 1917 Enckell received from Vladimir Bonch-Bruyevich, Secretary General of the Council of People's Commissars, a letter in which the Council recognised Finnish independence.
+Regent of Finland Pehr Evind Svinhufvud, who had been in Saint Petersburg awaiting the recognition, carried the letter home to Finland on New Year's night, while Enckell remained in the city.
+On 4 January 1918 Enckell received the final confirmation: the Soviet central committee had ratified the decision.
+The recognition by France, Germany and the Scandinavian countries followed shortly after.